tmtsoftware/osw-examples/lscs-example/docs/src/main/LSCSSimulator.md

 ## Wire Format

-The wire format for a socket message is based on the C library version and uses the header and byte order.
+The wire format for a socket message is based on the C library version and uses the same header and byte order.